 Again, it’s advised that you speak with a solicitor to get the right information for your specific situation and requirements.

-If you’re looking to sell your property, SOLD.CO.UK can help.
+If you’re looking to sell your property, online estate agents SOLD.CO.UK can help.
 We provide a fully-managed and completely free property selling service.
 We will ensure that your property reaches 98% of all active buyers and we can sell quicker than any other estate agent in the UK.
 Contact us for more information or get a free valuation today.